mescobargodoy/sct-ctapipe-analysis/README.md

 ## Output structure
 The output files will have a naming convention based on the cleaning method and cleaning parameters as used as well as the file type.
-For a given simulation file, say *myfile.simtelgz* the output files will follow the structure below:
+For a given simulation file, say *input_dir/myfile.simtelgz* the output files will follow the structure below:
 ```bash
 /outputdirectory/myfile_cleaningmethod_chargecut1_chargecut2_timecut.h5
 /outputdirectory/logs/process/myfile_cleaningmethod_chargecut1_chargecut2_timecut.log